Poxviridae: Replication

 Replication of the poxvirus involves several stages.
+The replication can be divided into early, intermediate and late phase.
 The virus first binds to a receptor on the host cell surface; the receptors for the poxvirus are thought to be glycosaminoglycans.
 After binding to the receptor, the virus enters the cell where it uncoats.
 Uncoating of the virus is a two step process.
 Firstly the outer membrane is removed as the particle enters the cell; secondly the virus particle (without the outer membrane) fuses with the cellular membrane to release the core into the cytoplasm.
 The pox viral genes are expressed in two phases.
 The early genes encode the non-structural protein, including proteins necessary for replication of the viral genome, and are expressed before the genome is replicated.
 The late genes are expressed after the genome has been replicated and encode the structural proteins to make the virus particle.
 The assembly of the virus particle occurs in five stages of maturation that lead to the final exocytosis of the new enveloped virion.
 After the genome has been replicated, the immature virion assembles the A5 protein to create the intracellular mature virion.
 The protein aligns and the brick-shaped envelope of the intracellular enveloped virion.
 These particles are then fused to the cell plasma to form the cell-associated enveloped virion, which encounters the microtubules and prepares to exit the cell as an extracellular enveloped virion.
 The assembly of the virus particle occurs in the cytoplasm of the cell and is a complex process that is currently being researched to understand each stage in more depth.
 Considering the fact that this virus is large and complex, replication is relatively quick taking approximately 12 hours until the host cell dies by the release of viruses.

 The replication of poxvirus is unusual for a virus with double-stranded DNA genome because it occurs in the cytoplasm, although this is typical of other large DNA viruses.
 Poxvirus encodes its own machinery for genome transcription, a DNA dependent RNA polymerase, which makes replication in the cytoplasm possible.
 Most double-stranded DNA viruses require the host cell's DNA-dependent RNA polymerase to perform transcription.
 These host polymerases are found in the nucleus, and therefore most double-stranded DNA viruses carry out a part of their infection cycle within the host cell's nucleus.

+The intermediate phase of replication is critical because, on that stage, the virus affects the host's normal function and modifies it more optimally to itself.
+For example, the virus can inhibit host apoptosis and block the antiviral state.
+On the replication, poxviruses have their enzymes for example vaccinia virus has decapping enzymes D9 and D10.
+Decapping enzymes that belong to the Nudix hydrolase superfamily those it used to remove mRNA 5'cap from viral and host mRNA.
+By removing 5'cap from the mRNA the virus reduces the accumulation of viral dsRNA and inhibit immune response.